opendr-eu/opendr/docs/reference/matchboxnet.md

                        verbose)
 ```

 This method is used for training the algorithm on a train dataset and validating on a val dataset.
-Returns a dictionary
-containing stats regarding the last evaluation ran.
+Returns a dictionary containing stats regarding the last evaluation ran.
 Parameters:

 - **dataset**: *DatasetIterator*
   Object that holds the training dataset.
-Will be converted used by a PyTorch Dataloader.
-Can be anything that can be
+  Will be used by a PyTorch `DataLoader`.
-  passed to Dataloader as a dataset, but a safe way is to inherit it from DatasetIterator.
+  Can be anything that can be passed to `DataLoader` as a dataset, but a safe way is to inherit it from `DatasetIterator`.
 - **val_dataset**: *DatasetIterator, default=None*
   Object that holds the validation dataset.
   Same rules apply as above.
 - **logging_path**: *str, default=''*
   Path to save TensorBoard log files.
 If set to None or '', TensorBoard logging is disabled.
 - **silent**: *bool, default=True*